CelloCorgi/Intro-to-C-on-CAEN-/README.md

 Welcome to the Intro to C++ on CAEN wiki!
 This is an introduction to programing in C++, meant for students learning on CAEN computers at the University of Michigan (though it may be useful for others too).
-Links to the tutorials can be found in the wiki.
+It was orriginaly written for students at Michigan's MiBytes Summer Coding Camp Links to the tutorials can be found in the wiki.